 6. Are you comfortable with their fee structure?

 Nobody wants to pay too much for a service.
-But it is mistake to have low price be your first priority when hiring a criminal defense lawyer.
+But it is a mistake to have the lowest price be your first priority when hiring a criminal defense lawyer.

-Typically, fees don’t just involve the time involved with the case, but also factor in the experience, qualifications and ability of the lawyer to get results.
+Typically, fees don’t just involve the time involved with the case, but also factor in the experience, qualifications, and ability of the lawyer to get results.
 Law is more of an art than a science.
-There is no one right way of handing a criminal case as dealing with prosecutors, police, grand juries, and judges involves great nuance and experienced judgment.
+There is often no one right way of handling a criminal case as dealing with prosecutors, police, grand juries, and judges involves great nuance and judgment.

 Due to the nature of criminal practices, it is most common for lawyers to be paid up front.
 In addition, there should be a clear written fee agreement.

-Want to learn more about fees?
+Want to learn more about Texas criminal defense fees?
 Please visit our fee page.

-Please set up a time for a free initial consultation with Bill Stradley at (713) 224-5455.
+If you are serious about hiring a Texas criminal defense lawyer, please set up a time for a free initial consultation with Bill Stradley at (713)224-5455.
 Do not delay.
 Often early representation by a qualified, experienced criminal defense attorney can get better results.